remy/remysharp.com/public/blog/notes-on-neptuno.md

 ## Important keys

 - `F12` - brings up the OSD.
 This can be used to load roms into the core and change settings.
-- `Scroll lock` - switches between (I believe) VGA and 15Hz mode - so when my monitor doesn't get a signal (the Amiga core is like this) hitting `scroll lock` switches the mode and the signal will work again.
+- `Scroll lock` - switches between (I believe) VGA and 15Hz mode - so when my monitor doesn't get a signal (the Amiga core starts like this for me) hitting `scroll lock` switches the mode and the signal will work again.
 - `1` - for arcades, starts 1 player mode
 - `2` - for arcades, starts 2 player mode
 - `5` - for arcades, adds coin 1
 - `6` - for arcades, adds coin 2

 F12 is common amongst the cores, which is why it's important to have a keyboard that actually has this key.

+Note that for the arcade cores, using the "select" joypad button also acts as "add coin" and "start" will start the game.

 ## Cores